The Forgotten Fuel

 As of 2015, a total of 12.5 cents per litre is added for excise tax.

 The net result of these actions is a steep decline in LPG conversions.

-In addition, Ford and Holden, who currently manufacture LPG vehicles here, are ceasing all Australian manufacturing and there are no LPG OEM imports.
+In addition, Ford and Holden, who manufactured LPG vehicles here, have ceased all Australian manufacturing and there are no LPG OEM imports.

 As a result, the LPG vehicle population in Australia is shrinking, and will continue to decline, as the number of new LPG converted cars is not keeping pace with those that are being retired.